Bōsōzoku - The Biker Gangs of Japan

 Bosozoku bike

-By Masayuki Yoshinaga
+© Masayuki Yoshinaga

 Violence over Territory

 The violence could turn lethal as well.
-Kidnapped members would have to endure horrible punishments, like having a rope tied around their ankles, dragging them over the asphalt for hundreds of meters, which would turn out to be a death punishment.
+Abducted members would have to endure horrible punishments, like having a rope tied around their ankles, dragging them over the asphalt for hundreds of meters, which would turn out to be a death punishment.

-But often the fighting was a show of heart as well, a demonstration of fortitude to see who is the one that gets hit but keeps standing up, earning the admiration of fellow gang members.
+But often the fighting was a show of heart as well, a demonstration of fortitude to see who is the one that gets hit but keeps standing up, earning the admiration of fellow members.

 With Japan’s strict gun laws, the Bosozoku never carried firearms.
 Instead they resorted to knives, baseball bats, metal pipes, and other improvised weapons.